ggonnella/prenacs/docs/usage.md

 is necessary for Bash plugins.
-For plugins implemented in other languages, it is not necessary, but it can be employed for checking that the required functions and constants are defined and for specifying parameters of the constant importing mechanisms (see below).
+For plugins implemented in other languages, it is not necessary, but it can be employed for checking that the required functions and constants are defined and for specifying parameters of the constant importing mechanisms.

+The definition of constants in the plugin modules is explained in the ``constants.md`` document, and the definition of functions in the ``functions.md`` document.

+# Limitations of Bash plugins

+Bash plugins have some limitations, compared to Python, Rust and Nim plugins:
+- a list of required and optional constants and functions _must_ be provided in ``api_config`` -- this is usually not a big limitation, since the calling code will usually know this information anyway in order to use those functions and constants
+- the return type can only be string, a list of strings or a list of lists of strings

+If this limitations are undesired in an application, bash plugins can be switched off by setting ``api_config["disable_bash"]`` (see below).

 # API Configuration

-The API configuration is provided to the module importing functions as the ``api_config`` parameter.

-It may contain the following keys:
+The API configuration parameter ``api_config`` of the importer functions is a dictionary.
+It may contain the following keys (any other key is ignored):
-  - ``required``: section definining the required constants and functions
+  - ``required``: section definining the required constants and functions;
+    if they are not found, an exception is raised
-  - ``optional``: section definining the optional constants and functions (useful only for Bash plugins, see below)
+  - ``optional``: section definining the optional constants and functions;
+    if they are not found, they are set to None
+  - ``disable_bash``: disable support of bash plugins
   - ``nim_const_pfx``: a string, the prefix used for the Nim module constants definition mechanism (see below); the default value is ``py_const_``